What Is Schizotypal Personality Disorder And How Is It Treated?

 Symptoms of schizotypal personality disorder

 Professionals use the symptoms of schizotypal personality disorder to evaluate an individual for a diagnosis.
-It can be important to understand that symptoms are similar across many mental health disorders, and a proper diagnosis requires a licensed professional.
-The Diagnostic and Statistical Manual of Mental Disorders includes symptoms of schizotypal personality disorder, and for a proper diagnosis, at least five of the symptoms quoted below must be present:
+However, symptoms can look similar across many mental health disorders, so a proper diagnosis requires a licensed professional.
+The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) includes symptoms of schizotypal personality disorder.
+For a proper diagnosis, at least five of the symptoms quoted below must be present:

 • Ideas of reference (excluding delusions of reference).